forestryio/forestry.io/hugo/content/blog/cloudinary-integration.md

 ---
 ## Image Transformation and Responsive Image Delivery

-We’re happy to introduce you to an easy way to optimize your image delivery with Cloudinary and Forestry.
+Today we're proud to announce an easy way to optimize your image delivery with Cloudinary and Forestry.

 Static sites are fast and the delivery of resources shouldn’t slow it down.
 Now it is possible to use the Cloudinary CDN and have non-developers use Forestry to upload new images and add them to their content.